zofe/rapyd-framework/README.md

 ## IMPORTANT NOTICE ##
 development  of __rapyd-framerowk__ is now stopped.
 (FORK IT  if you like, I can't give support).
 Reason:  I focused  development on the "laravel" version.
+Alternatives:
-As alternative if you need Slim/Twig/Eloquent take a look at: http://www.xsanisty.com/project/slim-starter
+if you need Slim/Twig/Eloquent take a look at:
+http://www.xsanisty.com/project/slim-starter

-In you need  Slim_(or any other router)_/Blade/Eloquent take a look at: http://github.com/zofe/deficient
+In you need  Slim _(or any other router)_ /Blade/Eloquent take a look at:
+http://github.com/zofe/deficient

 Development of __rapyd-laravel__ is now ative (FORK IT and help in development with PULL REQUEST).
 Rapyd is now reborn as standard laravel package: